jlmelville/mize/scripts/README.md

 magnitudes, not a claim of positive definiteness.

 All active file destinations are preflighted together before point collection:
-`--out`, `--selection-out`, and `--spectrum-out` must be non-empty, distinct after path resolution, not live or dangling final symbolic links, and not existing hard links to the same file.
+`--out`, `--selection-out`, `--spectrum-out`, and an active `--direction-out` must be non-empty, distinct after path resolution, not live or dangling final symbolic links, and not existing hard links to the same file.
 Existing-file identity uses the platform file identity when available and otherwise requires the `fs` package; unused output paths remain dependency-free.
 When prospective basenames differ only by case, preflight creates and immediately removes one private temporary probe in their resolved parent directory.
 Case-equivalent destinations are rejected on a case-insensitive filesystem and remain distinct on a case-sensitive one; the probe is removed before case collection.
 A bounded spectrum command is:

 ```sh
 R_LIBS=/private/tmp/mize-funconstrain-metadata-lib \